 During the meeting, arguments or disagreements will not be avoided.
 But this boosts team members’ negotiating power by having to discuss and figure out the best solution to solve problems for customers and businesses.
 You might be surprised to find an excellent negotiator on your team!

-No one wants to attend a meeting that will be canceled midway because there is no data or problem-solving.
+No one wants to attend a meeting that will be cancelled midway because there is no data or problem-solving.

 Therefore, Follow up meeting means everyone needs to plan, collect, and deliver data from past meetings, analyze that data and help translate that analysis into actionable next steps.
 These activities make sure to manage risks better.
 Or even make the meeting more productive or more goal-oriented than the last.